umbane/carbon-project/docs/white-paper.md

 * **Off-Chain Data Storage:**  Storing non-critical data off-chain can reduce the burden on the blockchain and improve efficiency.

 These strategies will ensure the system's scalability and ability to handle a growing user base and increasing transaction volume.

+### Contract Modifications for aC as NFTs

+To support the issuance of aC tokens as NFTs, the `token.sol` contract needs significant modification.
+Currently, it uses the ERC20 standard.
+To support NFTs, it should incorporate the ERC721 standard.
+This would involve:

+1. **Inheriting ERC721:** The contract should inherit from an ERC721 contract (e.g., OpenZeppelin's ERC721).

+2. **New Functions:**  New functions for minting, burning, and managing aC tokens as NFTs would need to be added.

+3. **Data Structures:**  Appropriate data structures would need to be implemented to store NFT metadata (e.g., carbon credit details).

+4. **`mintAC` Modification:** The `mintAC` function would need to be modified to mint ERC721 tokens instead of ERC20 tokens.

+5. **`aCTotalSupply` Update:** The `aCTotalSupply` variable would need to track the number of minted NFTs.

+These modifications are crucial for implementing the NFT-based aC token system.
+Further design and implementation details will be documented separately.

 ### Verification of Energy Production